neilotoole/sq/README.md

 `sq` has rudimentary support for cross-source joins.
 That is, you can join an Excel worksheet with a CSV file, or Postgres table, etc.

-> Note that the current mechanism for these joins is highly naive: it basically copies the joined table from each source to a "scratch database" (SQLite by default), and then performs the JOIN using the scratch database's SQL interface.
+> **Note:** The current mechanism for these joins is highly naive: it basically copies the joined table from each source to a "scratch database" (SQLite by default), and then performs the JOIN using the scratch database's SQL interface.
 Thus, performance is currently abysmal for larger tables.

 See the [tutorial](https://github.com/neilotoole/sq/wiki/Tutorial#join) for further details, but given an Excel source `@xl_demo` and a CSV source `@csv_demo`, you can do: